osslab-pku/SILENCE/readme.md

 ## Intorduction
 In this paper, we propose SILENCE, an SMT
 (i.e., satisfiability modulo theories) based approach to automatically recommend actions to remediate license incompatibility in a release’s dependency graph.
 Given a dependency graph with one or more license incompatibilities, SILENCE searches for an alternative graph without license incompatibilities while minimizing its differences from the original graph.

 ## Dirs and files
 1. `data_collection`: licensing information collection
 2. `dep_resolve` : Python Dependency Tree Resolution
-3. `knowledge_base` contains license compatibility matrix, migration pattern, license keywords and so on.
+3. `knowledge_base` contains license compatibility matrix, migration patterns, license keywords and so on.
 4. `res` contains results and evaluation of SILENCE.
 5. `analysis.py` : data analysis of empirical study
 6. `license_distribution.ipynb`: results of RQ1